3dgen/cppwasm-book/en/ch1-quick-guide/ch1-01-install.md

 For more details on the installation of Emscripten, you can visit: [http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html] (http://kripken.github.io/emscripten-site/ Docs/getting_started/downloads.html)

-Since Emscripten 1.37.3 has officially supported WebAssembly, users who have installed older versions of Emscripten should upgrade to the latest version.
+Emscripten has officially supported WebAssembly since v1.37.3, users who have installed older versions of Emscripten should upgrade to the latest.
 The contents of this book are based on Emscripten 1.38.11.